-HOUSTON AREA URBAN LEAGUE EQUAL OPPORTUNITY DAY GALA CELEBRATES THE 'LEGACY OF LEADERSHIP'
+Houston Area Urban League Equal Opportunity Day Gala Celebrates The 'Legacy Of Leadership'

 (MENAFN- EIN Presswire)

-Celebrating Houston's Leadership Icons: Join the Houston Area Urban League Equal Opportunity Day Gala as we Honor and Embrace the 'Legacy of Leadership
+Commending Visionary Leadership: Highlights from the Houston Area Urban League's Equal Opportunity Day Gala

 The theme of 'Legacy of Leadership' resonated deeply with 700+ attendees as the gala paid homage to the profound impact of trailblazers and visionaries like Dr. Judith Craven, Rev. William Lawson, CenterPoint Energy and Dave Lesar, and surprise honoree Mayor Sylvester Turner who have shaped and influenced the community's trajectory.
 Notable attendees included Tina Lawson, Dr. Ruth Simmons, Commissioner Rodney Ellis, and Congresswoman Sheila Jackson Lee.
 Their presence underscored the significance of this celebration, highlighting the commitment to advancing equality and justice.